12 Best Online Learning Platforms for Business in 2025

 Content LibraryGood.
 The library is highly focused and deep but not broad.
 It excels in AI, data, cloud, and product management.

 Admin & ReportingGood.
-Provides analytics focused on skill mastery and project completion, aligning learning to business outcomes.
+Provides analytics focused on skill mastery and project completion, which helps managers align individual learning progress to overarching business outcomes.

 User ExperienceExcellent.
-The guided, project-based learning paths are well-structured and provide clear direction for learners.
+The guided, project-based learning paths are well-structured and provide clear direction for learners, reducing the confusion often found in self-paced catalogs.

 Pricing ModelMixed.
 Pricing is tailored for enterprise clients and requires a sales consultation; there is no public pricing.